ShubhamJ010/Auto-Reels-Scroller/README.md

 # Instagram Auto Reels Scroller (Userscript)

-A userscript version of the popular Instagram Auto Reels Scroller, compatible with Tampermonkey, Greasemonkey, and Violentmonkey.
-This script automatically scrolls to the next Instagram Reel when the current one ends, enhancing your Instagram browsing experience.
+A simplified userscript version of the popular Instagram Auto Reels Scroller, compatible with Tampermonkey, Greasemonkey, and Violentmonkey.
+This script automatically scrolls to the next Instagram Reel when the current one ends, with a simple ON/OFF toggle functionality.

 ## Features

 - **Auto-scroll functionality**: Automatically moves to the next reel when the current one finishes
-- **Toggle system**: Turn the feature on/off with a keyboard shortcut or context menu
+- **Simple toggle system**: Turn the feature on/off with a keyboard shortcut or context menu
-- **Configurable settings**:
-  - Scroll direction (up/down)
-  - Number of plays before scrolling
-  - Option to scroll when comments are open
-  - Customizable keyboard shortcut
 - **Visual status indicator**: Shows "Auto ON" or "Auto OFF" in the top-right corner
-- **Settings panel**: Easy-to-use interface to adjust all settings
-- **Persistent storage**: Settings are saved between sessions
+- **Persistent storage**: Toggle state is saved between sessions
 - **Keyboard shortcut**: Default is Shift+S to toggle on/off
 - **Cross-browser compatibility**: Works with Tampermonkey, Greasemonkey, and Violentmonkey
 ## Installation

 ### Prerequisites